 Service & Building Access

-Entry to buildings will be regulated and monitored.
+Entry to buildings are regulated and monitored.
 Your Duke card/badge is required for entry to all buildings, and you may not hold or prop open exterior doors for any other person.

 Building coordinators will identify usable building access points, and supervisors will coordinate arrival and departure times of staff to reduce congestion during typical “rush hours” of the business day.